Skip to main content

 Description: An Oregon youth ministry is challenging state officials for stripping public funding, which they had been previously approved to receive, because of a policy change that discriminates against the ministry's religious employee and volunteer hiring practices.

-MEDFORD, Ore. – Alliance Defending Freedom attorneys representing an Oregon youth ministry filed a notice of appeal Monday to the U.S. Court of Appeals for the 9th Circuit after a lower court dismissed the case.
+PORTLAND, Ore. – Alliance Defending Freedom attorneys representing an Oregon youth ministry filed an opening brief Monday with the U.S. Court of Appeals for the 9th Circuit after a lower court dismissed the case.
 Youth 71Five Ministries, which serves at-risk youth, is challenging state officials who stripped the ministry of previously approved funds simply because it asks employees and volunteers to sign a statement of faith.
-ADF attorneys filed the lawsuit in March.
+Earlier this month, the 9th Circuit allowed 71Five Ministries to receive needed funds from the state as the appeal proceeds.

-“71Five provides vital support and care to anyone who needs it, but Oregon state officials are punishing it because it’s a Christian ministry that simply and reasonably asks volunteers and staff to agree to Christian beliefs,” said ADF Senior Counsel Jeremiah Galus.
-“By stripping 71Five of its funding, Oregon is putting religious ministries to an impossible choice: hire those who reject your beliefs to receive funding that everyone else can access or go without the funding.
-We will be urging the 9th Circuit to follow U.S. Supreme Court precedent that upholds the First Amendment freedom of faith-based organizations to hire like-minded individuals.”
+“71Five provides vital support and care to anyone who needs it, but Oregon officials are punishing it because it’s a Christian ministry that reasonably asks volunteers and staff to agree to Christian beliefs,” said ADF Senior Counsel Jeremiah Galus.
+“By stripping 71Five of its funding, Oregon put religious ministries to an unconstitutional choice: hire those who reject your beliefs to receive funding that everyone else can access or go without the funding.
+We are urging the court to revive the ministry’s case so that it can fully restore its constitutionally protected freedoms.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.